nonoo/nbackup/README.md

 nbackup
 =======

-A simple backup script which uses rsync or rdiff-backup over SSH to back up directories.
+A simple backup script which uses rsync or rdiff-backup (optionally over SSH) to back up directories.

 #### Usage